Ordering & Shipping

 Damaged Goods & Returns

 All tiles leave our warehouse carefully packed and in perfect condition.
 Claims for damaged or broken tiles must be made through your shipping company.
 Each customer is responsible for inspecting all tiles when received.
-Please record any damage on the freight company Bill of Lading (BOL) at the time of delivery.
-No claim for damage can be accepted if it is not noted at time of delivery.
+Please record any immediately obvious damage on the freight company Bill of Lading (BOL) at the time of delivery.
 If there is damage or issues with the delivery, photographs will also be required to assist in any claims being made.

 Please do not refuse the shipment.
 If you find damage, missing tiles, or incorrect quantities, please accept the shipment and note the issues in detail on the receipt with the delivery person.
 When damage is properly noted and photographed, SABA can begin the process of getting replacement tiles to you.
 Please notify SABA immediately of any tile shortage.
-All claims for shortages, incorrect tiles or damage, must be made within 2 days of delivery and noted on Bill of Lading.
+All claims for shortages, incorrect tiles or damage, must be made within 24 hours of delivery.

 Please also note, the claims agent for the shipping company will request photos and written documentation to process the claim.